hssmalo/steampunkfantasy/rules.md

 Each upgrade has it requirements.
 Some upgrade the entire unit base, while some only upgrade one model.

 A unit base typically has 1,2 or 4 unit models.
-A unit base can be upgraded with as much as you like as long as you have the space.
+A unit base can be upgraded with as much as you like as long as you have the space on your model.
 Unless otherwise stated, an infantry unit base may have

-- 1 2handed weapon or 2 1handed equipment (such as heavy musket, pistol&shield ...)
+- 1 twohanded weapon or 2 onehanded equipment (such as heavy musket, pistol&shield ...)
 - Any number of independent equipment (such as grenades, gas-masks, wings...)
 - A unit base may have a maximum of one unit-base weapon. (hand-held cannon)

 Unless otherwise stated, the standard weapons of an infantry is a 2handed weapon

 Each model of the unit base can fire it's weapons independently, and you add assault dice to the assault die pool for each unit.
-But all models of a unit base gets the same order.
+But all models of a unit base gets the same order, and share the same damage table.

-Elites typically upgrades 1 regular model, which then replaces the regular in one unit bases.
+Elites typically upgrades 1 regular model, which then replaces the regular model in the unit bases.
-Weapons upgrades and aditions either replaces all weapons in all models in a unit base, replaces the weapon of a single model (typical elite), or the weapon is shared by the entire unit base.
+Weapons upgrades and aditions either replaces all weapons in all models in a unit base, replaces the weapon of a single model (typical elite), or the weapon is shared by the entire unit base not replacing the normal weapon.
+However normaly you then must choose between firng a unit base weapon or the normal weapon of the model.

 In some cases some equipment reqiuers an elite and the cost is typically for one weapon and only one elite in the unit base gets that weapon.
 However, as long as you have more elites left in the unit base, you may pay the price multiple times to equip as many as you like with elite weapons.

 Unit base weapons:
 Unless other wise stated, if a unit is given a unit base weapon, the unit may fire the unit base weapon a single time, OR fire its normal weapon.
 When firing the base weapon, apply to-hit modifiers of the best model in the unit.
 A unit base weapon requiers at least 2 alive models to be used.
+Regardless which weapon you fired, threat any weapon as unloaded after firing with either a unit-base weapon or the standar weapons of the models in the unit.

 The requirements and cost of both model replacements and extra equipment should be clearly stated in the army list.